ChilliCream/graphql-platform/website/src/blog/2023-02-08-new-in-hot-chocolate-13/2023-02-08-new-in-hot-chocolate-13.md

 We now have implemented the GraphQL cache-control feature, which allows you to specify cache-control headers for GraphQL query responses based on the entities you query.

-To enable Cache-Control you will need to install the package `HotChocolate.Caching`.
+To enable Cache-Control, you will need to install the package `HotChocolate.Caching`.

 ```bash
 dotnet add package HotChocolate.Caching
 ```

-Nex we will need to add the following to your GraphQL configuration. by default.
+Next, we will need to add the following to your GraphQL configuration. by default.

 ```csharp
 var builder = WebApplication.CreateBuilder(args);